lukemun/DotsBoxesAI/README.md

 # ShallowBlue - AI for Boxes Dots, Inspired by AlphaGo
-This AI was made using Keras, Tensorflow backend, a neural network (24 -> 400 -> 24), and the minimax algorithm.
+This AI was made using Keras, TensorFlow backend, a neural network (24 -> 400 -> 24), and the minimax algorithm.

 Sucessfuly beat my Mom & Dad in a best of three games!! :)